Elizabeth Margaret Chandler

 Elizabeth Margaret Chandler (December 24, 1807 – November 2, 1834) was an American poet and writer from Pennsylvania and Michigan.
 She became the first female writer in the United States to make the abolition of slavery her principal theme.

 Early life and education

 Chandler was born in Centre, Delaware, on Christmas Eve, 1807 to Thomas Chandler (1773–1817) and Margaret Evans (1778–1808).
 She had two older brothers, William Guest Chandler (1804–1873) and Thomas Chandler (1806–?).
 They were members of the Religious Society of Friends (or Quakers), and they lived the strict, orderly and disciplined life of a Quaker family.

-By the time she was nine years old she had lost both her parents, she and her brothers were living with their grandmother, Elizabeth Guest Evans (1744–1827), in Philadelphia, Pennsylvania.
+By the time she was nine years old both her parents had died.
+She and her brothers were living with their grandmother, Elizabeth Guest Evans (1744–1827), in Philadelphia, Pennsylvania.
 Elizabeth attended a Quaker school and there embraced the Quaker view of antislavery.
 Elizabeth started writing poems at a very early age.
 She left school when she was about twelve or thirteen (sources differ), but continued to read and write with a passion.